 Scientific skills are taught through a variety of experiments and investigations, which build on every day experiences and existing knowledge.
 Children will learn about famous scientists and their important discoveries.
 Also people who work in science or who rely on scientific principles in their work will be introduced.
 Children are expected to select their own materials and apparatus, predict the outcome of their experiments, test their ideas fairly, measure accurately, record their results and convey what they have discovered.
 They are encouraged to use Computing in order to support their work.
 It is expected that all these skills will develop the ability to communicate original ideas and to work in partnership with others, as well as increasing the children’s awareness of the health and safety issues involved.
 At the same time it is hoped that, through their work in science, the children will develop a fascination and respect for our natural world and for the creatures and plants that inhabit it.

 We have a suite consisting of 32 networked computers and filtered broadband internet access.
 The teacher has the facility to demonstrate skills and programs with the use of a data projector and whole class interactivity can be achieved using an Interactive Whiteboard.
-The children do not have to share a computer.
-As a school, we have whole school internet access via a secure environment, where no child is allowed internet access unsupervised.

 Every class also has at least one multimedia computer, printer and suitable software to meet the requirements of the curriculum.
 We are continually upgrading and purchasing equipment to keep abreast of new technology.
 All our classrooms are equipped with interactive whiteboards.